Izabellyrb/employee_feedback/README.md

 ## Assumptions and Decisions
 - Used the same field names as provided in the challenge instructions to ensure consistency.
 - Added validations during import to ensure data integrity.
-- To reduce redundancy, improve data normalization and performance, particularly for APIs, the "area", "cargo" and "funcao" columns were changed into dedicated models: Department, Position, and Function.
-This approach the goal was to demonstrate an understanding of scalable database design and how similar principles can be extended to other attributes as needed.
+- To reduce redundancy and improve normalization and performance, the "area", "cargo" and "funcao" columns were converted into dedicated models: **Department**, **Position**, and **Function**.
+The goal was to demonstrate an understanding of scalable database design principles, which can be extended to other attributes as needed.
 - Achieved 98.8% coverage with unit tests for models, services, and request tests for API endpoints (verifying responses and integration between components).
+- Stored environment variables in a .env file, ensuring a more flexible and secure configuration.